-The first gemstone listed that God used to beautify Lucifer (Ezekiel 28:13) is also referred to as an odem.
-Four of our Biblical versions call this stone a ruby, four label it as a sardius and two call it a carnelian.
-The terms "sardius" or "sard," according to various sources (Wikipedia, Curious Lore of Precious Stone (page 290), Catholic Encyclopedia, etc.) refer to the carnelian gemstone.
+The first gemstone listed in the Bible that God used to beautify Lucifer (Ezekiel 28:13) is also referred to as an odem.
+Four of our Biblical versions call this stone a ruby, four label it as a sardius and two call it carnelians.
+The terms "sardius" or "sard," according to various sources (Wikipedia, Curious Lore of Precious Stone (page 290), Catholic Encyclopedia, etc.) refer to carnelians gems.

 The sixth foundation stone of New Jerusalem (Revelation 21:20) is called in the Greek sardios (Strong's #G4556).
-It is translated as "sardius" in half of the ten translations used in this series while the other half translate it as "carnelian."
+It is translated as "sardius" in half of the Bible translations used in this series while the other half translate it as "carnelians."

 It is almost certain that the first stone in the High Priest's breastplate was not a ruby but rather a blood-red Carnelian (or other precious stone).
 This is because rubies, which are one of the hardest minerals known to man, would have been near impossible for ancient Israelites to engrave.